airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 ### Combined Restrictions

-Combined restrictions \("allOf", "anyOf", and "oneOf"\) will be converted to type unions.
+Combined restrictions \(`allOf`, `anyOf`, and `oneOf`\) will be converted to type unions.
 The corresponding Avro schema can be less stringent.
 For example, the following Json schema

 ```json
 {